We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Knowledge Check Choose the best answer for the question.

 4-1.
-Who is responsible for obtaining or developing a safety data sheet (SDS) for each hazardous chemical they produce?
+Who is responsible for obtaining or developing a safety data sheet (SDS) for each hazardous chemical they produce or import?